muniworth/fp-onboarding/FunctionalProgramming/README.md

 > **Haskell novices**: The `Control.Arrow` module provides this function
 > composition operation as an infix operator `(>>>)`.

-Write a version of function composition that augments each function involved with effects from some monad:
+Create a version of function composition that augments each function involved with effects from some monad:
 ```Haskell
 kleisli :: Monad m => (a -> m b) -> (b -> m c) -> (a -> m c)